llvm/llvm-project/libcxx/docs/TestingLibcxx.rst

    * - Name Pattern
      - Meaning
    * - ``FOO.pass.cpp``
-     - Compiles, links and runs successfully
+     - Checks whether the C++ code in the file compiles, links and runs successfully.
    * - ``FOO.pass.mm``
-     - Same as ``FOO.pass.cpp``, but for Objective-C++
+     - Same as ``FOO.pass.cpp``, but for Objective-C++.

    * - ``FOO.compile.pass.cpp``
-     - Compiles successfully, link and run not attempted
+     - Checks whether the C++ code in the file compiles successfully.
    * - ``FOO.compile.pass.mm``
-     - Same as ``FOO.compile.pass.cpp``, but for Objective-C++
+     - Same as ``FOO.compile.pass.cpp``, but for Objective-C++.
    * - ``FOO.compile.fail.cpp``
-     - Does not compile successfully
+     - Checks that the code in the file does *not* compile successfully.

+   * - ``FOO.verify.cpp``
+     - Compiles with clang-verify.
+This type of test is automatically marked as UNSUPPORTED if the compiler does not support clang-verify.

    * - ``FOO.link.pass.cpp``
-     - Compiles and links successfully, run not attempted
+     - Checks that the C++ code in the file compiles and links successfully -- no run attempted.
    * - ``FOO.link.pass.mm``
-     - Same as ``FOO.link.pass.cpp``, but for Objective-C++
+     - Same as ``FOO.link.pass.cpp``, but for Objective-C++.
    * - ``FOO.link.fail.cpp``
-     - Compiles successfully, but fails to link
+     - Checks whether the C++ code in the file fails to link after successful compilation.
+   * - ``FOO.link.fail.mm``
+     - Same as ``FOO.link.fail.cpp``, but for Objective-C++.

    * - ``FOO.sh.<anything>``
-     - A builtin Lit Shell test
+     - A *builtin Lit Shell* test.
    * - ``FOO.gen.<anything>``
-     - A ``.sh`` test that generates one or more Lit tests on the fly.
-Executing this test must generate one or more files as expected by LLVM split-file, and each generated file leads to a separate Lit test that runs that file as defined by the test format.
+     - A *builtin Lit Shell* test that generates one or more Lit tests on the fly.
+Executing this test must generate one or more files as expected by LLVM split-file.
+Each generated file will drive an invocation of a separate Lit test.
+The format of the generated file will determine the type of Lit test to be executed.
 This can be used to generate multiple Lit tests from a single source file, which is useful for testing repetitive properties in the library.
 Be careful not to abuse this since this is not a replacement for usual code reuse techniques.

-   * - ``FOO.verify.cpp``
-     - Compiles with clang-verify.
-This type of test is automatically marked as UNSUPPORTED if the compiler does not support clang-verify.

 Benchmarks
 ==========